capcodigital/learner-hub/functions/README.md

 | 200  | OK                    | N/A                                 |
 | 401  | Unauthorized          | Please check auth section           |
 | 500  | Internal Server Error | Something went wrong in the server. |

+More response codes to be added in future.

 ### Example